oracle-weblogic/cloud-native-XWeeks/springboot-sample/devcs.accs.ci.md

 ![alt text](images/18.sample.app.png "Sample Application")

-There are many other option to trigger this deploy process.
+There are many other options to trigger this deploy process.
 For example build can be triggered by source changes or can be scheduled to specific time of the day.

 ### + Optional step: Make changes in the application ###